 If you have even a tiny interest in launching a public interest career, come talk to me about the Shaffer Fellowship and Bank of America Foundation Fellowship.
 Even if you have done nothing public interest related throughout all of law school, I promise you can still be a competitive applicant.
 All it takes is a 15 minute conversation with me to get started.
-The application is due on September 22 and the last day I am in the office reviewing essays is August 30th so schedule a meeting with me ASAP.
+The application is due on September 18 and I am on vacation from September 6-16 so schedule a meeting with me ASAP.

 (Remember that first required GALILEE session in the courtroom when Professor Jones and I moderated a panel of recent graduates working in public interest?
 Those graduates were all working in the fellowships this blog is talking about.)